ye-spencer/CourseEvaluationScreener/CONTRIBUTING.md

 We're currently running this project asynchronously, where anyone can work on anything, and changes will be applied to the main branch through pull requests.

-Our main goal right now is to develop a robust API to provide various metrics based on the data we collect from the university though the course evaluations.
+Our main goal right now is to develop a robust API to provide various metrics (for example, the difficulty of a course) based on the data we collect from the university though the course evaluations.

 If you have any questions, feel free to email us at <jhuacmofficers@gmail.com>